asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 ### Practice

 1. Have the team split into groups of no more than five developers.
-Ensure that they all have access to the source code and have a whiteboard accessible.
+Ensure that they all have access to the source code and have a whiteboard nearby.
 Each developer should go through the codebase and pick a class to investigate.
 As developers get more comfortable with this kata you can open it up to groups of classes.
 The only restriction you should put on them is that it should not be code that they have worked on in the past six months.
 In small codebases this may not be possible.
 In that case just recommend they pick something that they are least familiar with.
 In a problematic codebase a significant number of classes will suffer from some clean code violations.

 2. Give them some time to look at the class (approximately ten minutes should be sufficient at first but you should decrease this over time).
 Specifically they should be looking at the following things for each class: